Niko Kovač: Early career (1987–1996)

-Bayer Leverkusen (1996–1999)

-In the summer of 1996, Kovač left Hertha, still a 2.
-Bundesliga side at the time, for Bundesliga side Bayer Leverkusen.
-He made his Bundesliga debut on 17 August 1996, appearing as a half-time substitute in the club's opening match of the 1996–97 season, a 4–2 home victory over Borussia Dortmund.
-He appeared in 32 Bundesliga matches in his first season with Leverkusen, also scoring three goals.
-However, he mostly played as a substitute in the following two seasons and missed several matches in the 1997–98 season after sustaining an injury in the club's home match against VfB Stuttgart in December 1997.
-In three seasons with Bayer Leverkusen, Kovač made 77 Bundesliga appearances and scored eight goals in league competition.
-At the club, he was teammates with his younger brother Robert for the first time in his professional career.

-Hamburger SV (1999–2001)

 Kovač joined Hamburger SV in the summer of 1999 and spent two seasons with the club, making 55 Bundesliga appearances and scoring 12 goals in the Bundesliga.

-Bayern Munich (2001–2003)

-In July 2001, Kovač signed for then Bundesliga and UEFA Champions League winners, Bayern Munich.
-Kovač joined the club along with his brother, Robert.
-However, Kovač did not manage to establish himself as a regular at the club and left Bayern for a second stint with Hertha BSC after two seasons in the summer of 2003.
-He appeared in 34 Bundesliga matches and scored three goals for Bayern in the league.

-Hertha BSC (2003–2006)

-Kovač then signed for Hertha again.
-He made 75 Bundesliga appearances for the club and scored eight goals in the league.

 Red Bull Salzburg (2006–2009)

 After the 2006 FIFA World Cup, Kovač left Hertha after three seasons for Austrian Bundesliga side Red Bull Salzburg.
 He was a regular in the Salzburg team and also appeared in all of their four UEFA Champions League qualifiers in the summer of 2006.
 On 26 August 2006, he scored his first goal for Red Bull Salzburg in the Bundesliga, netting the second goal in their 4–0 home victory over Wacker Tirol.
 He signed one more year until summer 2009 in May 2008.
 On 29 May 2009, Kovač left after three years with Red Bull and retired from professional football.
 He played his last match for Red Bull in a friendly against former club Bayern Munich; he was substituted off after the first 15 minutes.